 What is alt text?

 Alt text tells people what is in an image, such as text or basic essential details.
 If an image fails to load, alt text will display in its place.
 Search engines also index alt text information and consider it a factor when determining search engine ratings.
+So knowing how to write alt text is a very important skill!

 What is an image description?